elastic/elastic-agent/docs/test-framework-dev-guide.md

 be accessed from the `info.Namespace` field, where `info` is the struct value returned from the `define.Require(...)` call made at the start of the test.

-Namespaces should be used whenever test data is being written to or read from a store that's shared across all tests.
+Namespaces should be used whenever test data is being written to or read from a persistent store that's shared across all tests.
 Most commonly, this store will be the Elasticsearch cluster that Agent components may index their data into.
 All tests share a single stack deployment and, therefore, a single Elasticsearch cluster as well.